 Rabobank supports the Commission's recommendation for developing a long-term plan for funding and research and development to support reductions in methane emissions from agriculture.
-Rabobank submits that the level of funding allocated to any long-term research and development plan should appropriately reflect both the scale of the challenge, as well as
+We submit that the level of funding allocated to any long-term research and development plan should appropriately reflect both the scale of the challenge, as well as the significance to New Zealand of being able to successfully develop new methane emission reduction technology.

-Rabobank believes the development and application of new methane emission reduction technology and practices should be a fundamental element of New Zealand's strategy to reduce absolute methane emissions from its primary sector.
+Rabobank submits the development and application of new methane emission reduction technology and practices should be a fundamental element of New Zealand's strategy to reduce absolute methane emissions from its primary sector.

-Delivery of new technology and practices would not only provide New Zealand farmers with greater flexibility in their transition to lower emission farming systems, but is also crucial for enabling New Zealand to continue to positively contribute to global food security through the efficient production of high quality food.
+Delivery of new technology and practices would not only provide New Zealand farmers with greater flexibility in their transition to lower emission farming systems, but it is also crucial for enabling New Zealand to continue to positively contribute to global food security through the efficient production of high quality food.